jtwebb/auth/docs/production-hardening.md

 ## Rate limiting & auditing

 Implement rate limiting on:

 - password login
 - passkey login start
 - passkey registration start
 - backup code redemption

+Proxy note: if you key per-client on IP, only trust `x-forwarded-for` / similar headers when you are behind a trusted proxy that overwrites them; otherwise clients can spoof them.

 Never log:

 - passwords
 - session tokens
 - backup codes
 - passkey assertion/attestation payloads (they can contain identifying info)